Burry/JSON-Bourne/doc/install.md

 		- `echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list`
 		- `sudo apt-get update && sudo apt-get install yarn`
 	- Windows: [Download Installer](https://yarnpkg.com/latest.msi)
+2. Ensure that Yarn installed Node by checking the Node version.
+If running `node -v` doesn't return a version >= 8.6.0, [install Node.js manually](https://nodejs.org/en/download).
 3. Clone/download repository: `git clone https://github.com/Burry/JSON-Bourne.git`
 4. Enter the repository directory: `cd JSON-Bourne`
-5. Install Node dependencies: `yarn`
+5. Install Node dependencies: `yarn install`
-6. Build and start the app: `gulp`
+6. Build and start the app in development mode: `yarn start`

 **Tip 1:** If `yarn` returns a permissions error, try running it with sudo.

 **Tip 2:** If the application complains that it can't find a particular Node module, it must have been added to the application's `package.json` in a recent commit.
 Run `yarn` again to install the new dependencies.

-[Gulp](https://gulpjs.com/) automates the process of compiling, optimizing, and testing the code base.
-Once you've prepared your environment and have a working copy of the application, running `gulp` will set everything up, run the application, open a new browser window, and automatically reload the server and webpage upon detecting changes to your local installation.
+### Check out the [development automation tools](https://github.com/Burry/JSON-Bourne/blob/master/doc/tools.md) to learn more about building, running, and testing the application.